Kafka Exactly-Once: Producers + Transactions

 At-Least-Once Delivery

 The system guarantees a record will be processed, but failure recovery may cause the record to be processed more than once, leading to data duplication.
-This is the default robust setting for many message systems and the most common semantic in production.
+This is the default setting for most message systems and the most common semantic in production.

 Exactly-Once Delivery (EOS)